 So, what are we missing here?
 And what really is the dynamics of these Wireless Headphones?

-Cell phone radiations have been extensively studied.
+Are Cell phone radiations harmful?

-While your wireless headphones keep your phones away from your head (read brain), they are typically just about replacing one radio-transmitting device with another.
+While your Wireless Headphones keep your phones away from your head (read brain), they are typically just about replacing one radio-transmitting device with another.

 In 2011, the World Health Organization indicated that radiofrequency electromagnetic fields are carcinogenic in nature “increasing the risk for glioma, a malignant brain cancer, linked to wireless phones.

-Also, the radiofrequency (RF) of any wireless device emits non-ionizing radiation.
+Also, the radio-frequency (RF) of any wireless device emits non-ionizing radiation.
 Although, these are not as dangerous as those that emit ionizing radiation, (like X-ray machines), it remains a cause of concern.